Mindless emotional eating.

 SILK – Kindness

-This is the place where the golden rule applies to you.
+This is the place where the Golden Rule of Self-care applies to you.

 Treat yourself well.
 It may take time to figure out what you need.

-You will make mistakes along the way and that’s OK; you are learning.
+You will make mistakes along the way and that’s okay; you are learning.

 You are getting to know yourself in a different way that leads to good things.